-Public feedback, along with technical considerations and City policies and guidelines, will be considered in decisions to be made by staff and City Council in March 2023.
-Subject to approval, installation would be carried out in phases, with the first phase of changes starting in 2023 followed by road construction.
+Public feedback, along with technical considerations and City policies and guidelines, will be considered in decisions to be made by staff and City Council in May 2023.
+Subject to approval, installation would be carried out in phases, with the first phase of construction planned for 2023 and into 2024.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this page.
 If you require alternate formats or need assistance understanding our maps, drawings or any other content, please contact us at 416-338-1066 or email millwood@toronto.ca.